Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2017/04/nanoparticles-remain-unpredictable.md

 However, the researchers found a very mixed picture when they looked at the data.
 “The situation is more complex than many scientists would previously have predicted,” says Scheringer.
 “We need to recognise that we can’t draw a uniform picture with the data available to us today.”

-## Network analysis

 Nicole Sani-Kast, a doctoral student in Scheringer’s group and first author of the analysis published in the journal PNAS, adds: “Engineered nanoparticles behave very dynamically and are highly reactive.
 They attach themselves to everything they find: to other nanoparticles in order to form agglomerates, or to other molecules present in the environment.”

 The researchers evaluated the experimental data published in the scientific literature using a network analysis.
 This analysis reveals which types of nanoparticles (blue) have been studied under which environmental conditions (red).
 (Visualisations: Thomas Kast)

+## More method for machine learning

 To what exactly the particles react, and how quickly, depends on various factors such as the acidity of the water or soil, the concentration of the existing minerals and salts, and above all, the composition of the organic substances dissolved in the water or present in the soil.
 The fact that the engineered nanoparticles often have a surface coating makes things even more complicated.
 Depending on the environmental conditions, the particles retain or lose their coating, which in turn influences their reaction behaviour.

-## More method for machine learning

 To evaluate the results available in the literature, Sani-Kast used a network analysis for the first time in this research field.
 It is a technique familiar in social research for measuring networks of social relations, and allowed her to show that the data available on engineered nanoparticles is inconsistent, insufficiently diverse and poorly structured.